arangodb/docs/3.9/data-science-rdf-adapter.md

 ## Installation

-To install the latest release of the ArangoDB-RDF Adapter, run the following command:
+To install the latest release of ArangoRDF, run the following command:

 ```bash